pramnora/SVG/README.md

 Line

+Here are 3 examples of exactly the same line being drawn...; only using 3 slightly different methods to do it.
+The first example using pure XML code; and, the other 2 examples do employ the use of XML/intermixed with CSS code.

 &lt;line x1="10" y2="10" x2="25" y2="70" stroke="black" stroke-width="4"&gt;
 &lt;line x1="10" y2="10" x2="25" y2="70" style="stroke:black;stroke-width:4"&gt;
 &lt;line x1="10" y2="10" x2="25" y2="70" style="stroke:rbg(0,0,0);stroke-width:4"&gt;